 Also identifiable in the database were apps being used, for example:

 These can be seen in the next two example code snippets:

 A data breach of this size and nature - exposing so much data on user activity and identities - has serious implications for all involved.

-For an ICT and software development company not to protect this data is incredibly negligent.
-Conor’s lapse in data security could create real-world problems for the people exposed.
-While Conor wouldn’ be vulnerable to attack or fraud, they could suffer significant reputational damage and a loss of trust within their industry.
-Other ICT businesses may be reluctant to contract Conor in the future, while current clients could demand action or compensation from them.
-The breached database also exposed how Conor’s web filter worked and its rules for blocking content.
-People could use this knowledge to bypass the filter, making it ineffective and redundant.
-Both outcomes could lead to loss of business for Conor and reduced income, from losing clients who no longer trust their software or value proposition.
+It's remarkably negligent for an ICT and software development company to not safeguard this data.
+Conor's shortfall in data security could result in tangible issues for those exposed.
+Even though Conor wouldn't be directly susceptible to attack or fraud, they could experience considerable harm to their reputation and erosion of trust within their field.
+Other ICT businesses might be hesitant to engage Conor in the future, while existing clients could insist on corrective measures or compensation.
+The breached database also divulged the workings of Conor's web filter and its content blocking rules.
+Individuals could exploit this knowledge to circumvent the filter, rendering it useless and obsolete.
+Both consequences could lead to a decline in Conor's business and decreased revenue, stemming from a loss of clients who no longer have faith in their software or its benefits.

 While Conor developed the web filtering software linked to this database, it's their ISP clients who would experience most of the negative reaction.
 Customers of ISPs compromised in this leak would most likely target the ISPs for criticism and compensation, leading to significant reputational and trust issues for the ISPs also.
 Likewise, they could be vulnerable to loss of business or legal action.
 It's also likely the ISPs have been advertising the web filter software as a value proposition to customers and charging them for it.
 If people could use the exposed database to bypass the web filter, ISPs would be at a further loss, their offer no longer an effective advertising tool.